What is Attendance Management?

 Most of the employer Attendance Management Programs share these five key elements.

-- Definition of an ‘absence’ for the usage of the AMP.
 The term “absenteeism” refers to many types of absences and can include those caused by chilly weather, statutory holidays, vacation, illness, family-related demands and stresses in the workplace.
-The AMP should focus on absences that distort the workplace and clearly articulate which ones will be “absences” for the purpose of AMP.
+The Attendance Management Programs should focus on absences that distort the workplace and clearly articulate which ones will be “absences” for the purpose of AMP.

 Scheduled absences like vacation and statutory holidays are generally considered useful and are usually easily absorbed by the employer.
 But unscheduled, habitual absences, late arrivals, and early departures can be troublesome to the workplace, an irritant to other employees and carry notable costs and effects on overall productivity.